Slystu/ubuntu-server-project/README.md

 I read a guide on how to allow NTP incoming traffic through the UFW here https://www.digitalocean.com/community/tutorials/how-to-configure-ntp-for-use-in-the-ntp-pool-project-on-ubuntu-16-04
 AWS Lightsail steps on downloading and using PuTTY to SSH into my server https://lightsail.aws.amazon.com/ls/docs/en/articles/lightsail-how-to-set-up-putty-to-connect-using-ssh
-How to add a sudo user: https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart
+How to add a sudo user: https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart To change my timezone to UTC I used https://askubuntu.com/questions/138423/how-do-i-change-my-timezone-to-utc-gmt